telerik/blazor-docs/components/scheduler/views/day.md

 # Day View

 The Day view of the Scheduler for Blazor shows a single day to the user.
-You can also configure the Day view to display events [grouped by resource]({%slug scheduler-resource-grouping%}).

 The `Date` parameter of the scheduler controls which date is displayed.